pragsmike/PromptCritical/docs/API.md

 ### Canonical Text Representation

-To ensure data integrity and consistent hashing, all prompt bodies are stored and returned in a canonical format.
+To ensure data integrity and consistent hashing, all prompt text (both the file body and the YAML header) is stored and returned in a canonical format.
 User-provided text is automatically converted upon creation.
 The canonicalization rules are as follows:

 1. The text is normalized to Unicode NFC (Canonical Composition).
 2. All line endings (CRLF `\r\n` and CR `\r`) are converted to Line Feeds (LF `\n`).
 3. The text is guaranteed to end with exactly one trailing `\n`.

+### Keywordized Headers

+To ensure type consistency, all keys in the `:header` map are automatically converted to Clojure keywords upon read (e.g., `(get-in record [:header :id])`).

 ### Timestamps